-You might not like to hear this, but the answer is generally “yes.”
-The Board of Directors of a Homeowner’s Association (HOA) typically has the power to pass new rules and regulations governing the community.
+You might not like to hear this, but the answer is likely “yes.”
+The board of directors of a homeowner’s association (HOA) typically has the power to pass new rules and regulations governing the community.

 The specific rules and regulations governing your community, and the procedures for changing them, can be found in your HOA's governing documents.
-These include the Articles of Incorporation creating the Homeowner’s Association, the Bylaws, the Declaration (sometimes called the CC&R’s, or the “Covenants, Conditions and Restrictions”), and the Rules and Regulations.
+These include the articles of incorporation creating the homeowners' association, the bylaws, the declaration (sometimes called the CC&R’s, or “Covenants, Conditions and Restrictions”), and the rules and regulations.